visionarylab/music-menubar/CONTRIBUTING.md

 ## Pull Request Process

+1. Always pull down from main branch prior to writing any code each session
-1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
+2. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-2. Update the README.md with details of changes when necessary (e.g. changing prominent feature or creating new one).
+3. Update the README.md with details of changes when necessary (e.g. changing prominent feature or creating new one).

 ## Code of Conduct